GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 recommends only one associated-risk per poam-item.

-The CSP-assigned unique POA&M ID must be present in the poam-item assembly using the FedRAMP extension, \"POAM-ID\".
+The CSP-assigned unique POA&M ID must be present in the poam-item assembly using the FedRAMP extension, `POAM-ID`.

-The related control must be present in the risk assembly using the
+The related control must be present in the risk assembly using the `impacted-control-id` FedRAMP extension.
-\"impacted-control-id\" FedRAMP extension.

-The collected field must be set to the Original Detection Date, which may be the tool\'s timestamp.
+The collected field must be set to the Original Detection Date, which may be the tool's timestamp.

 Within the poam-item assembly, there must be at least one observation assembly, and exactly one risk assembly.